krisbaranski/priority_grid/README.md

    `Fast`
    `Something`
    `...`
 3. now you get pairs of items.
-Choose only one of them, which is more valuable for you `Strong` OR `Fast`
+Choose only one of them, which is more valuable for you i.e.:
+   `Strong` OR `Fast`
 4. those pairs will continue until all possible combinations are shown (i.e. 6 items = 15 possible pairs)
-5. when finished, you will be redirected to result site where you get a list of your items sorted from most for least important
+5. when finished, you will be redirected to result page where you get a list of your items sorted from most for least important

 ###

 ## Install ide, tools and dependencies

+Steps of preperation to work with project:

-Download and install VSCode (or code editor of your choice) for local work
+- Download and install VSCode (or code editor of your choice) for local work

-Install python3, to check current version:
+- Install python3, to check current version:
   `python3 --version`

-Inside of the app directory, install virtual environment:
+- Inside of the app directory, install virtual environment:
   `pip3 install virtualenv`

-To use flask run command, install virtual env:
+- To use flask run command, install virtual env:
   `virtualenv env`

-Start using virtual env:
+- Start using virtual env:
   `source env/bin/activate`

-Install flask:
+- Install flask:
   `pip3 install flask`

-Start local server to see the development in browser (localhost:5000):
+- Start local server to see the development in browser (localhost:5000):
   `flask run` or
   `python3 app.py`

-You can also install gunicorn for local testing
+- You can also install gunicorn for local testing
   `pip install gunicorn`

-# Build up
+## Build up

 ```
 - Flask basic files ( app.py, /templates, /static/assets, styles.css)
 - Preloader animation with logo on index page (CSS, JavaScript)
-- Introduction and "rules of game" on index site as accordion
+- Introduction and "rules of game" on index site as accordion (Bootstrap)
 - Bootstrap responsive navigation menu, buttons, layout, fonts, lists
 - SQLite3 tables to store data in db (priorities.db)
 - Python implementation of choosing "game"
-- History of your priorities
+- Access to database in history to show all of your priority results
 - Possibility to add, change, delete grids titles and/or items
 - Config file for generating secret_key
-- Checking functionality
-- Debugging, fixing bugs
+- Debugging, checking functionality, fixing bugs
 -
 ```

-# Structure
+## File structure

-### app.py
+#### app.py

 ```
 - import of dependencies (Flask, os, config, random, sqlite3)
 - define functions for:
+    > database
-    > database,
+    > error check
     > routes
+    > delete
+    > reset
+    > result/history
 ```

 #### config.py